Parvathy Thiruvothu: Continued success and expanding horizons (2019–present)

-In 2024, Parvathy delivered three notable performances in Ullozhukku, Thangalaan and Her.
-In Ullozhukku, a family drama directed by Christo Tomy, Parvathy portrayed Anju, a complex character dealing with deep personal struggles amidst family secrets and grief.
-Critics praised her performance, describing her portrayal of Anju as "raw and edgy" while balancing the emotional turmoil of her character.
-Parvathy's scenes with co-star Urvashi were particularly highlighted, with reviews noting how much of the film's tension and emotion were conveyed through their interactions, often without words.
+In 2024, Parvathy appeared in Ullozhukku, Thangalaan and Her.
+In Ullozhukku, a family drama directed by Christo Tomy, Parvathy portrayed the character of Anju.
 Her performance earned her the Best Performance (Female) award at the Indian Film Festival of Melbourne.
 In Thangalaan, a Tamil period drama directed by Pa.
-Ranjith and set during the British colonial era in the Kolar Gold Fields, Parvathy portrayed Gangamma, a central character in a narrative that explored themes of oppression, caste dynamics, and exploitation.
-Her performance was praised as "feisty" and impactful, with critics noting her ability to bring depth and strength to the role of a strong, caring mother.
-Despite these strong performances, the film received mixed reviews.
-While it was praised for its bold political commentary and visually striking moments, the slow pacing and convoluted storytelling were noted as drawbacks.
-In Her, directed by Lijin Jose, Parvathy portrayed Ruchi, one of five women whose interconnected stories explore personal and professional challenges.
-While her performance was described as compelling and deeply personal, critics noted that the film's fragmented narrative and tokenistic handling of certain themes weakened its overall impact.
-In the same year, she played the central character Sudha in Kazhcha a segment of the Malayalam Anthology series Manorathangal directed by Shyamaprasad in which her performance was well acclaimed.
+Ranjith and set during the British colonial era in the Kolar Gold Fields, Parvathy portrayed Gangamma.
+In Her, directed by Lijin Jose, Parvathy portrayed Ruchi in the anthology film.
+In the same year, she played the central character Sudha in Kazhcha a segment of the Malayalam Anthology series Manorathangal directed by Shyamaprasad.